finngaida/Nimble-Swift/README.md

 ## To-do

+I'm slowly chipping away at this in my free time.
+I'm slow and I apologize.

 ### ASAP
 - [x] Error for blank results, with link to WolframAlpha.com search
   - [ ] For more complicated queries, display the result but also a link to the W|A search.
+  - [ ] Make search URL clickable (currenly accessible through URL selection, right click, open URL)
 - [ ] Support for sub/superscript (e.g.: C_8H_10N_4O_2, x^3)
-- [ ] Allow text box to be selectable with ⌘A, copiable with ⌘C, etc.
+- [x] Allow text box to be selectable with ⌘A, copiable with ⌘C, etc.
 - [ ] Support for looking at different unit conversions for the same result easily
 - [ ] Support for multiple responses (`set` is automatically assumed to be a word, and thus returns the `HistoricalPeriod,Language,Word` interpretation, when it can also refer to "a mathematical definition *or* a class of mathematical terms *or* a given name")
 - [ ] Support for the weird table formatting

 ### For later
 - [ ] Make it look good
+  - [x] Remove the awful blue border
+  - [ ] Make proper use of response space
 - [ ] Make the popover resize depending on the length of its contents

 ## Queries that return unexpected results